Saswata2k/NLP_Spooky_Author/README.md

-# Sooky Author NLP Usecase
+# Spooky Author NLP Usecase

 As I scurried across the candlelit chamber, manuscripts in hand, I thought I'd made it.
 Nothing would be able to hurt me anymore.
 Little did I know there was one last fright lurking around the corner.